Stripe Webhooks: Complete Guide with Event Examples

 }

-This event requires immediate action:
+This event needs quick action:

-- Track failed payment metrics
+• Track failed payment metrics.

 Invoice Payment Succeeded